 You might say that this should be the last thing to do.
-Although, this is the major reason why won’t Steam open at times.
-You should know that you can go to the Unofficial Steam Status website, wherein you will get authentic information about the server.
+Although, this is the primary reason why it won’t Steam open at times.
+You should know that you can go to the Unofficial Steam Status website to get authentic information about the server.

 Run The Game As The Administrator

 There is a possibility that you might find that Steam won’t start because you are not playing the game as an administrator.
-To fix this, perform the steps that have been set forward.
+To fix this, you must perform the steps we have set forward.

 Open Steam and right-click the game that is causing issues.
 Redirect yourself to the game’s properties.
-In the properties, there would be an option to browse under the Local Files tab.
+The properties would have an option to browse under the Local Files tab.
 In the .exe file of the game, you will have to go to Compatibility.
 This comes under Properties.
 Subsequently, run it as an administrator.

 Make Sure That Your Operating System Is Running The Latest Function

-At times, there might be instances where you must have missed updating your Windows 10 software.
 This might lead to Steam not launching.
 Not updating the software can also lead to some drives not functioning.
-This would be a major reason for the glitch.
+This would be a significant reason for the glitch.

 Contact Customer Care Service